JudasMorningstar/JudasMorningstar/README.md

 # Welcome to My Profile! 👋

 Hi there!
-I'm [Your Name], a passionate developer interested in building cool projects using modern web technologies.
+I'm Junade, a passionate developer interested in building cool projects using modern web technologies.
 Below you'll find the stack I'm currently exploring and working with:

 ## Tech Stack
 - **Next.js**: A React framework for building server-side rendered and static web applications.